What is a Pricing Engine?

 |---|---|---|

-Rate card configuration | Define pricing rules (per-unit, tiered, volume, graduated, flat fee) without code | Finance can change pricing without waiting on engineering |
+Rate card configuration | Define pricing rules without code | Finance can change pricing without engineering.
+The single most important capability for pricing agility |

-Real-time metering | Ingest usage events as they happen, not in batch at end of period | Customers see current usage.
-You catch anomalies before invoice day |
+Real-time metering | Ingest usage events as they happen, not in batch at period end | Customers see current usage and can manage spend.
+Billing anomalies surface before invoice day |

-Multi-metric support | Price on multiple dimensions simultaneously (tokens + seats + storage) | AI and hybrid products bill on several metrics at once |
+Multi-metric support | Price on multiple dimensions simultaneously (tokens + seats + storage) | AI and hybrid products bill on several metrics at once.
+A single-metric engine hits limits immediately |

-Credit and wallet management | Handle prepaid balances, credit drawdown, rollover, and expiry natively | Credits are liabilities.
+Credit and wallet management | Handle prepaid balances, credit drawdown, rollover, and expiry natively | Credits are liabilities until consumed.
 Spreadsheet tracking doesn't survive an audit |

-Entitlement management | Define what each customer can access based on plan, tier, and overrides | Prevents "deploy code to change packaging" problem |
+Entitlement management | Define what each customer can access based on plan, tier, and overrides | Prevents "deploy code to change packaging."
+Hardcoded entitlements mean every packaging change is an engineering project |

-Contract and commitment handling | Support annual commits, minimum spend, volume discounts, ramped pricing | Enterprise deals almost always have custom terms |
+Contract and commitment handling | Support annual commits, minimum spend, volume discounts, ramped pricing | Enterprise deals almost always have custom terms.
+If the engine can't model them, sales uses spreadsheets |

-Multi-entity and multi-currency | Bill across legal entities and currencies from one system | Expanding internationally shouldn't require a new billing stack |
+Multi-entity and multi-currency | Bill across legal entities and currencies from one system | International expansion shouldn't require a new billing stack per country |

 Advanced capabilities